There will be no need to worry about your feline friends when the temperature drops with this easy feral cat shelter!

 Cats that spend time outdoors are exposed to a variety of risks, including the weather (yes, even in Tucson).
 If you care for a community of feral cats, it is normal to wonder whether or not they are comfortable when it rains or the temperature drops at night.

-This is the easiest and cheapest way to keep your feral felines warm and cozy (including links to buy the materials if you don’t have them lying around your garage)!
-Make sure to read on for smart tips regarding TNR services, and where to do get a free humane feral cat trap.
+This is the easiest and cheapest way to keep your feral felines warm and cozy.
+We’ve included links to buy the materials if you don’t have them lying around your garage!
+Make sure to read on for smart tips regarding Trap, Neuter, Return (TNR) services, and where to get a free humane feral cat trap.

 A plastic bin can save a cat’s life when the temperatures drop.

 This feral cat shelter is perfect if you have extra storage bins laying around and want to put them to good use.
 These two bins, insulated with hay, are perfect for a single cat or maybe a mama that is looking to get her babies out of wet weather.
-This is where you get the rubber and bins, plus if you purchase them while logged into your Amazon Smile account a portion of every sale will be donated to the Humane Society of Southern to help homeless pets.
-Here’s another, even less expensive version too!
+This is where you get the rubber and bins, plus, if you purchase them while logged into your Amazon Smile account, a portion of every sale will be donated to the The Humane Society of Southern Arizona (HSSA) to help homeless pets.

 Not into DIY, but still worried about your feral friends?

 Don’t worry!
-Here are a few inexpensive options for purchase.
+Here are a few inexpensive options available for purchase.

 If you don’t want to make your own feral cat shelter, there are affordable options to give you peace of mind and give your feral cats a cozy place to take cover.